Abortion supporters win in conservative, liberal states

 WASHINGTON (AP) — Abortion rights supporters won in the four states where access was on the ballot Tuesday, as voters enshrined it into the state constitution in battleground Michigan as well as blue California and Vermont and dealt a defeat to an anti-abortion measure in deep-red Kentucky.

 In all, it was a dramatic illustration of how the U.S. Supreme Court's decision in June to eliminate the nationwide right to abortion has galvanized voters who support women's right to choose.
-The court's June decision has led to near-total bans in a dozen Republican-governed states.
+The court's June decision has led to near-total bans in a dozen Republican-governed states and animated races around the country up and down the ballot.

 “As we saw in Kansas earlier this year, and in many other states last night, this is not a partisan issue," said Nancy Northup, president the Center for Reproductive Rights, in a statement.
 "People are energized and they do not want politicians controlling their bodies and futures.”